Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Domain-decoupled Physics-informed Neural Networks for Surrogate Modelling

 With the sampling frequency fixed, a hyperparameter optimization was conducted using the asynchronous successive halving algorithm (ASHA)~\cite{li_system_2020a} to determine the most effective network architecture.
 The parameters optimized include the number of neurons per layer $n_\ind{n}$, the number of hidden layers $n_\ind{h}$, the initial learning rate $\lambda_0$, and the number of ansatz functions $n_\ind{a}$.
 A total of 72 neural networks with different configurations were trained in parallel.
-Based on their validation loss , some networks were terminated early after a grace period of 300 epochs, while the majority were trained for 1500 epochs.
+Based on their validation loss, some networks were terminated early after a grace period of 300 epochs, while the majority were trained for 1500 epochs.
 The results of this optimization are visualized in \figref{fig_hpo}.
 The parameter set yielding the lowest mean validation loss $\mathcal{L}_\ind{v,mean}$ (highlighted in green) was $\{n_\ind{n}=281, n_\ind{h}=1, \lambda_0=0.000688, n_\ind{a}=23 \}$.
 This best-performing network was subsequently trained for an additional 1500 epochs to ensure complete convergence.
-The total training time for this network was slightly over eight days for training on a scientific cluster using two cores of an Intel Xeon Gold 6442Y 2.6 GHz CPU and 8 GB of RAM.
-Training on the \ac{gpu} did not accelerate training.
+The total training time for this network was slightly over eight days on a scientific cluster using two cores of an Intel Xeon Gold 6442Y 2.6 GHz CPU and 8 GB RAM.